ttscoff/BetterTouchTool-Widgets/README.md

 In both cases, it's worthwhile to set up a "hook" to refresh the widgets on change.

+When setting up the refresh command, `btt_stats.rb` can simplify the configuration process.
+Just select the widget you want to refresh in the BetterTouchTool configuration panel, type ⌘C to copy the widget's info, then immediately run `btt_stats.rb uuids`.
+The clipboard will be parsed and a block of YAML will be output, ready to be added to your configuration file (`~/.config/bttstats.yml`).
+If you select a group, a YAML dictionary will be created with an entry for each widget in the group.

 #### Doing

 The latest version of the doing gem has a configuration option that will run a script any time the doing file is updated.
 To make use of this, you need to do the following:

 1. Add a `doing` key to the refresh section of the `~/.config/bttstats.yml` file with the UUID of the doing widget (right click the widget and select "Copy UUID")
-2. Create a shell script that just runs `btt_stats.rb refresh doing`.
-You'll probably want to hardcode the path to `btt_stats.rb`.
-We'll call it `refresh_doing.sh` for the purposes of these instructions
-3. In your `.doingrc` (run `doing config`), add the following line:
+2. In your `.doingrc` (run `doing config`), add the following line:

-        run_after: /path/to/refresh_doing.sh
+        run_after: /path/to/btt_stats.rb refresh doing

-Now whenever you run a command that alters the doing file, this script will be called.
+Now whenever you run a command that alters the doing file, the widget will automatically be refreshed.

 #### Bunch

 If you've added Bunch buttons, you can have Bunch update your widgets whenever it opens or closes a Bunch.

-Add the UUIDs for the Bunch buttons to your config, and add a `folder.frontmatter` file to your Bunch Folder with `run after` and `run after close` frontmatter keys to run a script that calls `btt_stats.rb refresh bunch:$1`, then pass the Bunch's name as the argument.
-If the Bunch name has spaces in it, the script will need to transform the Bunch title to match the key you added to the refresh config.
+1. Add the UUIDs for the Bunch buttons to your config using the instructions above (select the Bunch group, copy, and run `btt_stats.rb uuids`)
+2. Add a `folder.frontmatter` file to your root Bunch Folder with `run after` and `run after close` frontmatter keys set to `btt_stats.rb refresh "bunch:${title}"`.

-    $ ~/scripts/refresh_btt.sh "${title}"

 This is detailed in the "Optimization" section of [this page](https://bunchapp.co/docs/integration/advanced-scripting/bunch-status-board/).